 David is a 1999 high school graduate of Heartland Community Schools (Nebraska) and a 2004 college graduate of Wayne State College (Nebraska) where he majored in Industrial Technology Education.
 He enjoyed playing multiple sports in high school and college which included football, basketball, rugby, and track and field.

 David first joined the Army in 1999 with the Nebraska Army National Guard.
 He remained a guardsman through his time as an ROTC cadet.
 He was commissioned as a 2LT in the Army Corps of Engineers after college graduation.
 Upon entering the US Army on active duty in May of 2004, David was first sent to Engineer Officer Basic Course in Ft.
 Leonard Wood, MO.
-He then earned his Army Ranger tab by completing Army Ranger School in Ft.
+He then earned his Army Ranger tab by completing the prestigious Army Ranger School in Ft.
 Benning, GA.
 His first duty assignment was with the 70th Engineer Battalion, 1st Armor Division at Ft.
 Riley, Kansas.
-In March of 2005 David was deployed to Taji, Iraq for OIF 3.
-He was there only a short period of time before he was wounded by an IED bomb blast on April 22, 2005.
-In Baghdad he underwent emergency surgery to save his left arm and was then medically evacuated to Walter Reed Army Medical Center in Washington DC.
-While an outpatient at Walter Reed David learned about Project Healing Waters Fly Fishing and quickly got involved in the program.
-It did not take long for him to fall in love with fly fishing.
-After being medically retired from the Army on Jan.
-28, 2008 he contemplated many career choices before concluding that working for PHWFF was an amazing opportunity that he could not pass up.
-As of May 19, 2008 David started working full time for PHWFF.
-He is very excited about the future of PHWFF and all the opportunities it will provide to positively affect the lives of recovering warriors, disabled vets and their families.
-David currently lives in Frederick, MD with his wife Lindsay and their son Jackson.
+In March of 2005 David was deployed to Taji, Iraq for Operation Iraqi Freedom.
+He was in country for only a short period of time before he was severely wounded by a bomb blast from an Improvised Explosive Device (IED) on April 22, 2005.
+He was immediately medevaced to US military medical facilities in Baghdad where he underwent emergency surgery to save his left arm.
+He was then medically evacuated to Walter Reed Army Medical Center in Washington DC where he spent the remainder of his recovery.